turingschool/front-end-curriculum/lessons/module-1/js-1.md

 Now that we know a little bit about JavaScript, let's talk about how to actually use it!

+## Side Note: The console
+Browsers give developers a set of handy tools, aptly named **Developer Tools**.
+One such tool is the console, an environment where you can run Javascript inside the browser.
+The console is one of the most useful ways to interact with your code from the browser, and we'll be using it to demonstrate and practice concepts today.

+To open the console in Chrome, either:
+* Click `View` > `Developer` > `Javascript Console`
+* Or use the hotkeys `command+option+J` / `command+option+I`

 ## Data Types

 There are different data types in JavaScript.
 It's important to understand what type of data you're dealing with as you're writing code, and knowing the types of data are available to you is the first step.